DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 	- dust clouds
 	- screen distortion at the point of where they started their movement

-- Player spells
+- Player spells (Look at the bow spell in Elden Ring & the purple fireball spell in *Tenebyss*)
 	- Upon release - a release of energy
-	- The projectile itself should have
+	- The projectile itself should have:
+		- Aura
+		- Maybe a trail (if appropriate)
+	- Upon Impact - a release of energy

 - Melee Attacks
 	- "Sword trails" that communicate the hitbox of the attack